Role of SMEs in the Indian Economy: An Overview

 3. Increasing the manufacturing sector’s profitability

 The SME sector encompasses a diverse range of sectors, the bulk of which come within the manufacturing umbrella.
-SMEs in manufacturing are investing heavily in modernization, technological upgrades, and infrastructure development as India moves closer to self-sufficiency, a trend that will continue in 2022.
+SMEs in manufacturing are investing heavily in modernisation, technological upgrades, and infrastructure development as India moves closer to self-sufficiency, a trend that will continue in 2022.
 All of these exploits need a large amount of money.
 Small and medium firms can continue to strengthen this industry in the years ahead thanks to the simple availability of SME loans today.

 4. Improving competitiveness in exports